- Are Antibiotics Necessary for a Tick Bite?

 So let’s talk about natural ways to address a tick bite immediately after removing the tick.

 Because we were nearly certain our tick was a dog tick without a high incidence of Lyme, my goal was simply to be cautious and do some antibacterial actions internally and externally.
+The main home remedies for tick bites to try are an antibiotic salve, homeopathic remedies, vitamins c & d, and olive leaf extract.

 We used Nutrasporin from Third Rock immediately at the site of the bite.
 Nutrasporin is infused with silver oxide, which eliminates the breeding potential for bad bacteria.
 Who knows if this did anything, but it sure made me feel better as a mom.